trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 I'd recommend:

 1. resize your bounding box (and make smaller systematic requests across an area) or,
-2. in the case of our mapping party where we know some vairables, you can use other parameters instead of bbox to filter images, like `image_keys`, `organization_keys`, `userkeys`, `usernames`, `start_time` or `end_time` where these values are known, then filtering images independently inside the large bounding box after getting a response.
+2. in the case of our mapping party where we know some variables, you can use other parameters instead of bbox to filter images, like `image_keys`, `organization_keys`, `userkeys`, `usernames`, `start_time` or `end_time` where these values are known, then filtering images locally on your machine after getting a response.

 Now we know where we want to analyse, we can run some queries against the Mapillary API.

 [I will assume you've already read Chris' post which will show you the basics of forming a request to the Mapillary API](https://blog.mapillary.com/update/2020/08/28/map-data-mapillary-api.html).

-One thing to note, you'll not I use the per_page=500 in my requests.
+One thing to note, you'll see I use the `per_page=500` in my requests.
 This is saying, only show 500 records in the response and then paginate.
 In many cases, more than 500 total records will be returned.
 In which case you can increase to the maximum records allowed `per_page=1000` (it will be slower, and potentially still to small) or use some logic to iterate through each page.

 Let's start with the the map [`features_endpoint`](https://www.mapillary.com/developer/api-documentation/#map-features) that returns locations of objects as point features on the map.
 Put another way, the actual real-world position of the object.

+### Benches

 Walking takes up a lot of energy.
 Where can we find a bench (`object--bench`) to sit on?